 Time-lapse photography is a technique whereby the frequency at which film frames are captured (the frame rate) is much lower than that used to view the sequence.
 When played at normal speed, time appears to be moving faster and thus lapsing.
 You can find more info here.

 Please note that it takes some time to produce the first clip to be played.
-In Day mode we need an hour but in Long mode we need 8 days to produce the first clip to be played.
+In Day mode we need an hour but in long-lapse we need 8 days to produce the first clip to be played.

 We store every time-lapse daily clip on our servers for 1 months.
-Any daily clip that is older than one months will be removed from our server.
-However the Infinite long time-lapse clip is stored on our server as long as you are using our service.
+Any daily clip that is older than 1 months will be removed from our server.
+However, the long-lapse clip is stored on our server as long as you are using our service.

 Yes, we have a very useful and handy API.
 Using this API you can intergrate our service to your application.
 You can download the whole API documentation here.

 IPCamLive provides various packages.
-We offer three different packages.
-Basic package is free, Standard and Professional are paying packages.
+We offer 4 different packages.
+Basic package is free, Standard, Professional and Ultimate packages are paying packages.
 Different packages offer different features.
 You can see more information about features and packages and pricing here.

 If you would like to publish the live video on your website then Standard or Professional package is necessary.